0xMMC/News-Analytics/README.md

     5. Returns a tuple containing the original article DataFrame and the additional DataFrames with the extracted data.

+## Installation

+Instructions on how to install and configure your project.
+Include any prerequisites, dependencies, or environment setup needed.

 1) Install terraform:
 This allows us to define cloud and on-prem resources in human-readable configuration files that we can version, reuse, and share.